-- Completion of a minimum of 30 semester units. - A GPA of 2.75 based on the most recent 30 graded semester units and on any prerequisites taken prior to the last 30 graded semester units.
+- Completion of a minimum of 30 semester units. - A GPA of 3.0 based on the most recent 30 graded semester units and on any prerequisites taken prior to the last 30 graded semester units.
 If an applicant has completed less than 30 units, but has completed enough prerequisites to apply, all units completed at the time of application will be used.
-Up to 50 admission points will be assigned based on the applicant's GPA.

-- Completion of the TEAS (Test of Essential Academic Skills).
-No minimum score is required.
+Up to 50 admission points will be assigned based on the applicant's GPA. - Completion of the Test of Essential Academic Skills (TEAS).
+A minimum score of 75 is required.
 Up to 50 points will be assigned based on the applicant's total score from the best testing.
 The test must be taken no later than February for the following fall semester or September for the following spring semester.
 The test may be taken any number of times.
 The highest score of any administration will be used. - Completion of the specific courses listed under Pre-Clinical Courses with a minimum grade of "C" or better in each course.
-An average GPA of 2.5 is required on the prerequisite courses completed at the time of application.
+An average GPA of 3.0 is required on the prerequisite courses completed at the time of application.
 Pre-Clinical courses are acceptable regardless of date completed, but current knowledge is essential.
 No more than two science and two non-science prerequisite courses, four total, may be in progress in the semester prior to enrollment in the clinical major.
 No prerequisites may be taken in the summer prior to enrollment in the fall semester.

-Prerequisite courses may not be repeated more than once; the number of repeats has been correlated with poor program performance. - Additional, though optional, criteria which a student may choose to use are the submission of evidence to substantiate: 1) bilingual skills, 2) multicultural health-related work experience, and 3) economic, educational or environmental disadvantage as part of one's background.
+Additional, though optional, criteria which a student may choose to use are the submission of evidence to substantiate: 1) bilingual skills; 2) multicultural health-related work experience; and 3) economic, educational or environmental disadvantage as part of one's background.
 Up to 15 additional points will be assigned based upon the appropriateness of the evidence and are allocated as follows:

-Bilingual Skills (six points) in Spanish, Chinese, South East Asian Languages, Indian Languages, Hindi, Punjabi, Tagalog, Russian, Farsi, Arabic, or American Sign Language, will be determined by:
+Bilingual Skills (six points) in Spanish, Chinese, South East Asian Languages, Indian Languages (Hindi, Punjabi), Tagalog, Russian, Farsi, Arabic, or American Sign Language, will be determined by: